Dave-team/Knowledge-base/Project management.md

 - When working on something, block out 15 minutes to go through things - otherwise it won't happen.
 Asking them over email / Slack is just less effective
 - Follow up - Blocked on stakeholder project: Hey.
 I currently have an open ticket for X. I am blocked on it because I have a few questions that I sent over on X. Just wanted to see if you saw those.
 If this project is currently not too of priority, let me know so I’ll deprioritize on my end
 - Follow up - Blocked on data project: Hey we are currently working on the board pack and part of that is ramp.
 It would be ideal if we could get this in Looker but I am blocked with a few open questions I sent on X. Do you think this could be looked into by you / Tom in the short term or should we plan on doing ramp manually in this board pack?
+- Emails can get lost in a clutter and Slacks get lost too
+    - Email is sent but no reply: follow up on Slack few days after
+    - Really important: send email and directly follow up in Slack

 ## Scrum
 ### Timeline